Glendale, California: Demographic changes and urbanization

-The emergence of increasingly visible ethnic groups — including Armenians, Cubans and Filipinos and Koreans — changed the official discourse in Glendale.
+The emergence of increasingly visible ethnic groups—including Armenians, Cubans, Filipinos and Koreans—changed the official discourse in Glendale.
 In 1972, C.E.
 Perkins, then city manager, encouraged the Rotary Club of Glendale to prepare itself as the city could no longer remain isolated in an increasingly diverse America.
+Through the 1970s, concurrent with increasing immigration into Glendale, was the city's rapid urbanization.
+During this era, the Glendale Freeway and the Ventura Freeway were constructed.
+The Glendale Galleria shopping mall opened in 1976, and was further expanded in 1982.